Medium Format Lenses with the Pentacon Six Mount

 So what is the quality of the images produced by these lenses?

-The 45mm and 65mm Hartblei shift lenses
+The Hartblei 45mm and 65mm shift lenses

 For the non-shifted performance of the 45mm and 65mm lenses, I would refer you to the Wide-Angle lens tests section.
 Of course, even apart from the shift capabilities, there are some major differences.